electrikmilk/cherrilang.org/faq.md

 ### HubSign

-You can use `--hubsign` on Unix-like systems to use a remote service HubSign provided by RoutineHub to sign the compiled Shortcuts and then move them onto an Apple device through icloud.com or a file server.
+You can use the `--hubsign` option on Unix-like systems to use the remote service HubSign provided by [RoutineHub](https://routinehub.co) to sign the compiled Shortcuts and then move them onto an Apple device through the iCloud web app or a file server.

 This may work on Windows but has not been tested so you may experience issues.